 This is a methods course in which the teacher candidates explore the educational, communicative and aesthetic value of drama, music, and visual art by promoting artistic development, appreciation, and performance through the use of various tools, including technology, for creating, analyzing and performing works of art.
-Prerequisites: Acceptance into the School of Education including passing the Test of Academic Proficiency (TAP); maintaining a minimum GPA of 2.75; passing an FBI National Fingerprinting Screening that encompasses passing a criminal background/sex offender check; passing a TB test; and successfully completing at least 24 semester hours; EDU2100; and EDU2260.
+Prerequisites: Maintaining a minimum GPA of 2.75; passing an FBI National Fingerprinting Screening that encompasses passing a criminal background/sex offender check; passing a TB test; and successfully completing at least 24 semester hours; EDU2100; and EDU2260.

-EDU3440 Middle School Mission and Methods 4 semester hours This course explores some of the key issues impacting middle schools and secondary schools in our society today.
+EDU3440 Middle School Mission and Methods

+This course explores some of the key issues impacting middle schools and secondary schools in our society today.
 These issues are analyzed in an attempt to clarify the changing roles of the schools, teachers and students in our increasingly complex multicultural society.
 Using current research, case studies, and class projects, students will discuss and analyze issues that shape educational institutions and current practices.
 Students will also explore strategies teachers can use to address some of these issues in their own classrooms.
 Working as part of a team, each student will participate in the creation of an interdisciplinary thematic unit appropriate for use in a middle school.
 Students will also analyze different strategies for reading in the content areas.